GeyserMC/GeyserWebsite/wiki/geyser/api.md

 ---
 title: Geyser API
+description: >-
-description: The Geyser API allows you to interact with Geyser in your own plugins, mods, or extensions.
+  The Geyser API allows you to interact with Geyser in your own plugins, mods, or extensions.
+crowdin_page_id: c269f34d-2b0c-4da2-8997-162dd75f4c3f
 ---

 Geyser has an API to extend what is possible with Geyser, and to allow you to interact with Geyser in your own plugins, mods, or extensions.